 How Your Stress May Affect Your Teen — And What You Can Do About It

-With the COVID-19 pandemic and the constant racial injustices over the past year, there is no doubt this has been a stressful time for families.
+There is no doubt this has been a stressful time for families.
 But how might the stress that you’re experiencing possibly impact your teens?
 According to a report in U.S. News & World Report, parents naturally try to protect their children from negativity and adult problems, but because kids are naturally curious and intuitive, they tend to sense and internalize that stress and react.
 As parents, there are a number of things we can do to rein in our stress for ourselves — and by doing so, reduce the stress we pass along to our young people.

 The Trickle Down Impact of Stress